Rubber Plant Care: Stop Yellow Leaves & Root Rot (Ficus elastica)

 Why are my rubber plant leaves turning yellow?

-Yes, Ficus elastica is mildly toxic to pets.
-The sap contains irritants that can cause vomiting, drooling, and diarrhea.
+Yes, Ficus elastica is mildly toxic to pets — the sap contains irritants that can cause vomiting, drooling, and diarrhea.
 Keep it away from curious animals, or choose a pet-safe plant instead.

 How big will my rubber plant get indoors?